rgeraldporter/inquiry-monad/README.md

 _Note that unless otherwise stated in this document, `Inquiry`, `InquiryP`, and `InquiryF` are interchangeable, and mostly share the same API._

-Inquiry can take any _subject_ and test it against various functions via the `.inquire` method.
-This results in a return value containing a list of result types for `Fail`, `Pass`, and `IOU`, in addition to the original `subject`.
+Inquiry can take any _subject_ and test it against various question functions via the `.inquire` method.
+The question functions should return `Pass` or `Fail` values.

+The result is a collection containing a list of result types for `Fail`, `Pass`, and `IOU`, in addition to the original `subject`.

-The advantage over a Promise chain is that the original subject and each individual result is retained through the chain of `.inquire` calls, giving complete observability over the data lifecycle.
+The advantage over a Promise chain is that the original subject and each individual function return is retained through the chain of `.inquire` calls, giving observability over the chain.

-Additionally, this gives the ability to contain Promises within a monadic structure which bolsters immutibility, and allows better control over side-effects.
+Additionally, this gives the ability to contain Promises better, in a more functional-friendly style.

 ## Comparing to `Either` or `Validation`